 As of August 1st, 2021, I have moved to a new office in Bellevue.
-In addition to providing telehealth sessions, I am also seeing symptom-free clients on Tuesdays and Wednesdays in person.
-My new space is in the Arbor Building at the Bellefield Office Park at 1621 – 114th Ave SE, Suite 224, Bellevue, WA 98004.
+In addition to providing telehealth sessions, I am also seeing symptom-free clients on Wednesdays in person.
+My new space is in the Woodridge Building at the Bellefield Office Park at 1715 – 114th Ave SE, Suite 210, Bellevue, WA 98004.
 Please note, this building is located next to my previous office space in the Arbor Building.

 It’s Normal to Seek Help

 While it is true that sometimes life sucks, it is also true that you may need to reach beyond your sphere of influence to find the help you require.
 Anxiety is a master at tricking and manipulating the brain.
 Traditional common-sense strategies and talk therapy have limited effectiveness in dealing with anxiety, phobias, and OCD.
 Finding a therapist who understands the strengths and weaknesses of these disorders is vital in gaining your life back.
 Seeking help is a good plan.
 Chances are you already have the necessary tools and character within to begin to feel better.

 Although we have life experiences and hereditary genes that have uniquely shaped us into the people we are, anxiety disorders and OCD typically have patterns in how they work in individuals.
 Are you frustrated enough to do what it takes to get your life back?
 Your willingness to daily engage the discomfort is directly related to your success in overcoming these disorders.
 There is a complexity about you that we will explore to better understand what is going on and move to the best possible treatment for your situation.
 Some of these symptoms will be clear while others may require more investigation.
 My goal is to gain clarity on what is important to you and explore ways we can get there at a pace that you choose.
 I will work with you to gain control of your feelings, thoughts, and behaviors.

 Meeting You Where You Are At